 That stupa, off in the far distance, is where he founded a center for translation, so that teachings could wash into this country.
 This all happened in 600 AD.
 It's the story behind Journey to the West and the Monkey King, one of the greatest classical novels of Chinese literature.
 My randomly-placed hotel was facing the grounds of one of the most important moments in Buddhist history.

-On my final night in Hong Kong, I attended the opening of Song Dong's exhibition, 36 Calendars.
-I had spent the past few years virtually working on this artwork with the Asia Art Archive in Hong Kong, from my base in the West End of Portland, Maine.
+Song Dong is one of the biggest names in Chinese contemporary art, a hero of mine in many respects for the spiritual leanings in his art projects.
 My job was to take the translations of his 432 wall calendars, that represent every month in the first 36 years of his life -- essentially a memoir in the form of a massive exhibition and online artwork.
 I helped to copy edit these English translations, refine their poetry even further, which pulled me deep into his biography.

-But what was staggering was what happened when I sat down at a desk.
+What was staggering to me was what happened when I sat down at a desk.
 As you can read in the story linked above, all attendees were led into this vast hall and sat down at a tiny desk.
 I sat down next to a Hong Kong-Chinese politics student from Chinese University of Hong Kong on my left, and a young British guy in a suit on my right.

 We all had print outs of each month from his artwork on each desk, and the calendar on my desk was from September 2003.
 I looked again, and couldn't quite believe it.